SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Factory_reset_tool.md

 - ResetCloudConnection

   Available from DataMiner 10.4.7/10.5.0 onwards<!--RN 39524-->.
 This action deletes the CloudGateway data folder that contains the identity and authentication tokens for connecting to dataminer.services.
-Running this action disconnects the DataMiner Agent from dataminer.services, allowing you to set up a fresh cloud connection.
+Running this action disconnects the DataMiner Agent from dataminer.services, allowing you to set up a fresh connection to dataminer.services.

 ## SLDataGateway.Tools.Database.exe